ENIAC: Development and design

 ENIAC was designed by Ursinus College physics professor John Mauchly and J. Presper Eckert of the University of Pennsylvania.
 The team of design engineers assisting the development included Robert F. Shaw (function tables), Jeffrey Chuan Chu (divider/square-rooter), Thomas Kite Sharpless (master programmer), Frank Mural (master programmer), Arthur Burks (multiplier), Harry Huskey (reader/printer) and Jack Davis (accumulators).
-Significant development work was undertaken by the female mathematicians who handled the bulk of the ENIAC programming: Jean Jennings, Marlyn Wescoff, Ruth Lichterman, Betty Snyder, Frances Bilas, and Kay McNulty.
+Significant development was undertaken by the female mathematicians who handled the bulk of the ENIAC programming: Jean Jennings, Marlyn Wescoff, Ruth Lichterman, Betty Snyder, Frances Bilas, and Kay McNulty.
 In 1946, the researchers resigned from the University of Pennsylvania and formed the Eckert–Mauchly Computer Corporation.

 ENIAC was a large, modular computer, composed of individual panels to perform different functions.
 Twenty of these modules were accumulators that could not only add and subtract, but hold a ten-digit decimal number in memory.
 Numbers were passed between these units across several general-purpose buses (or trays, as they were called).
 In order to achieve its high speed, the panels had to send and receive numbers, compute, save the answer and trigger the next operation, all without any moving parts.
 Key to its versatility was the ability to branch; it could trigger different operations, depending on the sign of a computed result.

 Components

-By the end of its operation in 1956, ENIAC contained 18,000 vacuum tubes, 7,200 crystal diodes, 6,000 relays, 70,000 resistors, 10,000 capacitors, and approximately 5,000,000 hand-soldered joints.
+By the end of its operation in 1955, ENIAC contained 18,000 vacuum tubes, 7,200 crystal diodes, 6,000 relays, 70,000 resistors, 10,000 capacitors, and approximately 5,000,000 hand-soldered joints.
 It weighed more than 30 short ton, was roughly 10 feet tall, 3 feet deep, and 100 feet long, occupied 300 sqft and consumed 150 kW of electricity.
 Input was possible from an IBM card reader and an IBM card punch was used for output.
 These cards could be used to produce printed output offline using an IBM accounting machine, such as the IBM 405.
 While ENIAC had no system to store memory in its inception, these punch cards could be used for external memory storage.
 In 1953, a 100-word magnetic-core memory built by the Burroughs Corporation was added to ENIAC.

 ENIAC used ten-position ring counters to store digits; each digit required 36 vacuum tubes, 10 of which were the dual triodes making up the flip-flops of the ring counter.
 Arithmetic was performed by "counting" pulses with the ring counters and generating carry pulses if the counter "wrapped around", the idea being to electronically emulate the operation of the digit wheels of a mechanical adding machine.

 ENIAC had 20 ten-digit signed accumulators, which used ten's complement representation and could perform 5,000 simple addition or subtraction operations between any of them and a source (e.g., another accumulator or a constant transmitter) per second.
 It was possible to connect several accumulators to run simultaneously, so the peak speed of operation was potentially much higher, due to parallel operation.